accordproject/ergo/README.md

 $ ergo --version
 ```

-Or to get command line help:
+Or to get command-line help:

 ```sh
 $ ergo --help